-Levels of Service 1 - behalf of the Taranaki community on matters that affect statutory relate to matters of regional significance which are of interest or concern aki Measure: Level of advocacy undertaken. Ø Target (Years 1-10): Approximately 20 submissions made per year, with evidence of successful advocacy in most cases.
-Baseline: In 2019/2020, 22 submissions were made with anecdotal evidence of successful advocacy in most cases.
-2 Port Taranaki ownersh ip as a strategic investment Measure: The role of Port Taranaki Ltd in regional economy. Ø Target (Years 1-10): Maintain or increase the contribution from Port Taranaki Ltd to the regional economy.
+Effective advocacy on behalf of the Taranaki community on matters that affect statutory responsibilities or that relate to matters of regional significance which are of interest or concern to the people of Taranaki successful advocacy in most cases.

+Measure: Level of advocacy undertaken.

+Target (Years 1-10): Approximately 20 submissions made per year, with evidence of successful advocacy in most cases.

+Baseline: In 2019/2020, 22 submissions were made with anecdotal evidence of

+Port Taranaki ownership as a strategic investment

+Measure: The role of Port Taranaki Ltd in regional economy.

+Target (Years 1-10): Maintain or increase the contribution from Port Taranaki Ltd to the regional economy.

 Baseline: Allowing for flow-on effects, the port's operations are estimated to generate \$28m in value added (GDP) in 2016/2017.
 They also generate 319 full-time equivalent jobs (FTEs).
 The port's important enabling role can be seen from the estimates that its users and service providers are likely to generate \$353m in value added (GDP) and 929 FTEs.

-Measure: The financial and operational performance of Port Taranaki Ltd. Ø Target (Years 1-10): Ensure financial and operational performance from Port Taranaki Ltd is in accordance with the levels presented in each year's statement of corporate intent.
+Measure: The financial and operational performance of Port Taranaki Ltd.

+Target (Years 1-10): Ensure financial and operational performance from Port Taranaki Ltd is in accordance with the levels presented in each year's statement of corporate intent.

+$\overline{\mathbf{T}}$

 Baseline: Port Taranaki Ltd's performance is reviewed, against the statement of corporate intent twice a year.

-3 Effective management of property and treasury investments Measure: Investment returns from property and treasury investments on general rates. Ø Target (Years 1-10): Maintain or increase the level of investment returns used to reduce each year's general rates requirement.
+Effective management of property and treasury investments

+Measure: Investment returns from property and treasury investments on general rates.

+Target (Years 1-10): Maintain or increase the level of investment returns used to reduce each year's general rates requirement.

 Baseline: In 2019/2020, total investment returns from property and treasury investments were interest \$411,873 and lease rent \$910,042 These returns were used to reduce the general rate requirement.

-Activities
+Investment Management

-1 Investment Management Measures: Consider Port Taranaki's annual statement of corporate intent and monitor performance against established targets.
+Consider Port Taranaki's annual statement of corporate intent and monitor performance against established targets.

 Appoint Directors at Port Taranaki Ltd's annual general meeting and at other times as required.

 Undertake on-going liaison with port company directors and management.

 Manage and, where appropriate, divest leasehold land in accordance with the Investment Policy.

+Manage and maximise returns from treasury investments in accordance with the Investment Policy.

+Community Engagement

-Manage and maximise returns from treasury investments in accordance with the Investment Policy .
-2 Community Engagement Measures: Engage with the community across a range of channels including print and digital publications, news media, websites, mobile and social media.
+Engage with the community across a range of channels including print and digital publications, news media, websites, mobile and social media.
 Produce five bi-monthly editions of the Council newsletter and publish through print and digital channels.

 Implement the environmental awards programme.

 Provide an on-going environmental education programme for school children and the wider community including class visits, field trips, the Pukeiti Rainforest School and support for community projects.

-3 Advocacy and Response Measures: Assess the implications of policy initiatives proposed by other agencies including discussion documents, proposed policies, strategies, plans and draft legislation, and respond within required timeframes on approximately 20 occasions per year.
-4 Governance Measures: Completion of statutory planning and reporting documents (Long-Term Plan, Annual Plans and Annual Reports) within statutory requirements.
-Preparation of agendas and minutes and the conduct of meetings in accordance with Standing Orders and the Local Government Official Information and Meetings Act 1987 .
+Advocacy and Response

+Assess the implications of policy initiatives proposed by other agencies including discussion documents, proposed policies, strategies, plans and draft legislation, and respond within required timeframes on approximately 20 occasions per year.

+Governance

+Completion of statutory planning and reporting documents (Long-Term Plan, Annual Plans and Annual Reports) within statutory requirements.

+Preparation of agendas and minutes and the conduct of meetings in accordance with Standing Orders and the Local Government Official Information and Meetings Act 1987.

 Conduct of triennial local authority elections without any need for re-conduct of the elections as a result of judicial review.

 Based on historical monitoring, for this group of activities and associated programmes in this Plan, no significant negative effects on the social, economic, cultural or environmental wellbeing of the community have been identified.
-The Council will continue to monitor for significant negative effects on the social, economic, cultural or environmental wellbeing of the community.
+The Council will continue to monitor for significant negative effects on the social, economic, cultural or environmental well-being of the community.